signetlabdei/sem/_sources/installation.rst.txt

    pip3 install --user sem

-To get the latest development version, install directly from the develop branch of the Github repository:
+To get the latest development version, install directly from the latest commit on the master branch of the Github repository:

 .. code:: bash

-  pip3 install --user -U https://github.com/signetlabdei/sem/archive/develop.zip
+  pip3 install --user -U https://github.com/signetlabdei/sem/archive/master.zip

 This will install the sem package and its dependencies in your current python library path.
 This same command can also be re-issued to update the library.